All images: Shutterstock

 22 year old football superstar Marcus Rashford continues his fight against child food poverty

-After making headlines during lockdown by bringing about a government U-turn on free school meals during the summer holidays, Marcus Rashford has now announced that he is partnering with major players in the food industry to address child food poverty once more.
-The football player is again using his huge platform and social media presence to give a voice to struggling families across the UK, penning another open letter to MPs containing policy changes that if enacted, could change the lives of millions.
+After making headlines during lockdown by bringing about a government U-turn on free school meals during the summer holidays, Marcus Rashford's free school meal plan has suffered a setback in parliament.
+However, the football player is still committed to using his huge platform and social media presence to give a voice to struggling families across the UK, and continuing his battle to alleviate food poverty for millions living in the UK.

 PARTNERING WITH FOOD GIANTS TO FIGHT POVERTY

 As with many of the issues highlighted during lockdown, food poverty is not something that will end as things begin to return to normal and Marcus Rashford is motoring on with his campaign to make sure no child goes hungry.
-Now that children are returning to school in the UK, Rashford has announced he is partnering with the Child Food Poverty Task Force and major players in the food industry with the aim of shedding ‘light on the issue of child food poverty in the UK’, spending the next six weeks highlighting stories from across the country.
+Following his work with FareShare, Rashford announced he is partnering with the Child Food Poverty Task Force and major players in the food industry with the aim of shedding ‘light on the issue of child food poverty in the UK’, spending the next six weeks highlighting stories from across the country.
 In an open letter to MPs, Rashford has set out three major policy changes that he and his task force would like to see implemented:

 - Expansion of free school meals to every child from a household on universal credit or equivalent, reaching an additional 1.5 million children aged between seven and 16.